proffora/proforma_on_user_website/README.md

 -English-

-# Embed Proforma D/A Calculator on Your Website
+# Add a Proforma D/A Calculator to Your Website and Increase the Value of Your Agency Services

+You can add a fully functional **Ports Proforma D/A calculator** to your own website.
+Your customers will no longer need to wait for you to prepare a proforma — they can create ports proformas themselves, directly through **your website**.
+This way you can increase the quality and value of your agency services and offer your customers a modern, distinctive service.

-You can add a fully functional **Ports Proforma D/A calculator** to your own website — with no visible branding, no external logos, and no indication that it is powered by an outside service.
-Your customers will feel they are using a tool that belongs entirely to your company.
+No external brand name, logo, or any indication that the service is powered by an outside provider will be visible.
+Your customers will think that this proforma service is a service that belongs entirely to you.

 ---

-## What You Get
+## What You Gain

-- A fully working online Ports Proforma D/A calculator on your own website
+- A fully functional online Ports Proforma D/A calculator on your own website
+- Customers you have shared login credentials with can create their own proformas without waiting for you
 - No external branding or logos visible to your customers
 - Your customers never leave your website
-- The calculator page looks and feels like part of your own site
+- The proforma page looks and feels like a natural part of your own site
+- The quality and value of your agency services increases

 ---